|

 device shake as the read-write heads swung back and forth.

-the Internet.
-For instance, many worldwide Oracle shops use
+databases on the Internet.
+For instance, many worldwide Oracle

-replication techniques and place systems staggered across the world
+shops use replication techniques and place systems staggered across

-rotational delay is the speed of rotation divided by two, assuming
+The rotational delay is the speed of rotation divided by

-that a platter will have to spin a half-revolution to access any
+two, assuming that a platter will have to spin a half-revolution to

-given track header.
-Once on the proper cylinder, the read-write
+access any given track header.
+Once on the proper cylinder,

-heads must wait until the track header passes beneath them.
+the read-write heads must wait until the track header passes beneath

 RAID, the DBA had to manually place data files on the disk and